7 Most Common Types of Data Breaches

 When your vendor gets breached, their problem becomes your problem.

 Supply chain attacks are the second most expensive breach type at $4.91 million per incident.
 They also take the longest to resolve at 267 days on average (IBM 2025).
-The challenge is that you’re not being attacked directly – the compromise happens upstream.
+The challenge is that you’re not being attacked directly.
+The compromise happens upstream.

 Attackers target vendors because one compromised vendor gives them access to hundreds or thousands of downstream customers.
 It’s more efficient than attacking each company individually.